 Is Antigua Guatemala Worth Visiting?

 If you’re planning a trip to Guatemala, Antigua is so worth visiting!
-Antigua is one of the most beautiful and safest cities in all Guatemala.
+Antigua is one of the most beautiful and safest cities in all of Guatemala.
 It is always filled with tourists from all around the world who are excited to explore the Old Town and nearby attractions like the Pacaya Volcano and Lake Atitlán.

 Antigua is known for charming cobblestone streets, colorful colonial-style houses, and tall, peaky volcanoes that surround the city.
 It is also home to many historic churches, the famous Arch of Santa Catalina, and colorful street markets.